bertugmirasyedi/bertugmirasyedi.github.io/_posts/2020-01-05-find-relevant-music.md

 `SpotifyOAuth` here is expecting two variables namely `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET` to authenticate our client.
 I have added them as environment variables.

 The spotipy client is set and ready to access Spotify API.
-The script asks for an input as a query for seaching playlists.
+The script asks for an input as a query for searching playlists.
 I have used genres as query, since they are most likely to have relevant songs in them.
 The aim is to find playlists with the most overlap with my "Liked Songs", with minimal search.

 ```python
 query = input("Search for playlists: ")